JvanKatwijk/drm-receiver/README.md

  * the Hackrf.

- * the DABsticks, for RT820 based sticks with a driver that allows selecting frequencies as low as 13 MHz.
-Note that direct sampling gives real rather than complex samples and is not usable.
+ * connecting to a spyServer with a spyServer client

 Copyright
 -------------------------------------------------------------------------------

  Copyright

-        Copyright (C)  2019, 2023
+        Copyright (C)  2019, 2025
         Jan van Katwijk (J.vanKatwijk@gmail.com)
         Lazy Chair Computing